cs0320/notes/book/src/home.md

 This page contains the _lecture notes_ for the course.
 With JavaScript enabled, the table of contents that will allow you to select a specific chapter.
 Likewise, the search icon should allow you to search for arbitrary words throughout all the notes.

+This outline is subject to change, and notes are often modified in response to TA feedback or student Q&A. Lecture indexing is for Spring 2024.
+Notes Tim is still revising will be greyed out and inaccessible in the table of contents.

 ## Exercises

 If you see an expandable piece of text, like this: